RisingDaystar/VAureaNox/README.md

 VAureaNox is structured in 2 parts:

-A "Switch" part, responsable for initialization,Pre-render tasks, thread initialization and switching between implemented renderers and scenes (TODO: scenes as parseable files)
+A "Switch" part, responsable for initialization,Pre-render tasks, thread initialization, switching between implemented renderers and selecting/parsing scene (basic external scenes support is done)

 A "Renderer" part : the selected renderer processes the scene